Here’s what you don’t need.

 Week-by-week Black Friday social media campaign calendar that you can actually use.

-No doubt you’ve heard plenty of advice about everything from buying traffic early to driving success ahead of Black Friday sales.
+No doubt you’ve heard plenty of advice about the ecommerce trends shaping this year and the holidays.
+Everything from buying traffic early to driving success ahead of Black Friday.

 But what does that actually mean?